h44z/gitlab_to_gitea/README.md

 ## Usage
 Change items in the config section of the script.

-Install all dependencies and use python3 to execute the script.
+Install all dependencies via `python -m pip install -r requirements.txt` and use python3 to execute the script.